zmalone/chef-web-docs/source/controls-for-compliance/windows/get-alerted-when-an-audit-run-fails/2/_index.md

 Next, let's apply the `webserver` cookbook to your node.

-If you already have a Red Hat Enterprise Linux 6.5 or CentOS 6.5 node that's bootstrapped to your Chef server, you can continue to use it by updating its run-list to include the `webserver` and `audit` cookbooks (option 1.)
+If you already have a Windows Server node that's bootstrapped to your Chef server, you can continue to use it by updating its run-list to include the `webserver` and `audit` cookbooks (option 1.)

-If you don't have a Red Hat Enterprise Linux or CentOS node, follow option 2.
+If you don't have a Windows Server node, follow option 2.

 ### Option 1: Update the run-list on an existing node and run chef-client